DamengRandom/vue3-study-notes/basics.md

 computed properties:
   - are cached reactive values that are derived from one or more reactive data sources.
   - automatically update when their dependencies changed and then cached the latest updates until the next time their dependencies get updated
-  - When shoudl use it?
+  - When should use it?
-    - `expensive` caclculation
+    - `expensive` calculation
     - `filtering/sorting` lists
     - `formatting & transforming` data for display
     - `complex logics` (multiple reactive dependencies required)